 The library aims to provide all of the resources you will need to succeed in your course, via online reading lists and access to extensive collections of books and journals both on our shelves and online.
 The library team can help you learn how to search effectively so you can find appropriate resources for your assignments.
 They can also provide advice on referencing, academic integrity, using reference management software and evaluating sources.
 A range of online support in these areas is also available via the library website, including subject guides for each department, and support in developing search skills.
-In addition, the library offers 'On Track for your Masters', an annual programme of workshops delivered in collaboration with other professional services teams to help you with a whole range of research skills.

 At our Colchester Campus, the Albert Sloman Library on Square 5 has a variety of study spaces, including individual and group work areas.
 The Library offers a wide range of learning resources, online and in print, with a dedicated Helpdesk, live chat and the opportunity to book appointments with your Academic Liaison Librarian to help you through your studies and beyond.
-There is also a dedicated Postgraduate Study Room on the ground floor.